-The reason for the alarm is Bolton’s stated worldview, as aggressively nationalistic as it is hawkish.
+The reason for the alarm is that Bolton’s stated worldview is as aggressively nationalistic as it is hawkish.
 He has cheered U.S. military actions in Iraq, Afghanistan, Libya and Syria.
 At the same time he has lamented that we have not taken similar actions aimed at “regime change” in Iran, Syria, and North Korea.

 But Bolton has voiced at least three criticisms of U.S. military operations in the past two decades: They didn’t start soon enough, they didn’t last long enough, and some were waged with the aim of saving civilians in other countries, not with the explicit goal of furthering U.S. interests.